matkev/SOEN343-Project-Smart-Home-Simulator/README.md

 # Welcome To Smart Home Simulator
 ## This project is meant to be a Smart Home Simulator and was created for Concordia's SOEN 343 (Software Architecture and Design) Course.
 Link to the website
-Link to the website
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Written by:
 Written by:

 1-Mansoureh Edalati(Mansiedi1980) 40037283
 2-Mathew
 3-Pascal
 4-Kev

 ## Objectives:

 ## Technology